 |

-The majority of our logs are produced from LODGE POLE PINE and DOUGLAS FIR.
-They are cut from dead standing timber, which eliminates the need for kiln drying.
+The majority of our logs are produced from Lodge Pole Pine, Engelmann Spruce, and Douglas Fir.
+Logs are cut from dead standing timber, which eliminates the need for kiln drying.
 This insures less shrinkage and a better fit.

 |